 I am going to assume that you are traveling on a budget, like myself, otherwise, why would you even be reading this?
 To me, creating art is portraying your experiences in an artistic form you find suiting, and traveling is an experience of a lifetime.
 Combining that with art can create some of the best art your soul will produce.

-My first problem was deciding what to take with me, and how much of it I can carry, as you can only carry a limited amount of required paraphernalia.
+My first problem was deciding what to take with me, and how much of it I can carry, as you can only carry a limited amount.
 Some of the items that you might need are not allowed to be carried on a plane, and if you need such items, you must immediately set aside some funds for purchasing those items once you land.
 I learned that the hard way, but luckily replacing few of those items wasn’t expensive.

 If you are traveling by land, things can be a little easier, since you can carry more stuff with you, BUT, you might seem more suspicious to the border police, because very often smugglers are as creative as artists, if not more.
 Personally, I believe it was more of an exception than a rule that I was thoroughly checked, but I have to say, the police did check all of my items for drugs.